-(3) A steep bank created by erosion by the action of a river or waves.
+(3) A steep bank created by erosion by flowing water or by wave action.
 A rocky area is often called a "cliff" while the equivalent, made of softer stuff is called a "bluff".

 We walked out to the bluff overlooking the river and then Ed fell off.
 We thought he was only bluffing.
 Maybe he was.